-|Type of medicine||
+|Type of medicine||Also called|

 What is doxycycline?

-- The usual dose of doxycycline is 100 mg either once or twice daily, depending of the type of infection.
+- The usual dose of doxycycline is 100 mg once or two times a day.

 How to take doxycycline